 The combination of remarkable scenery and engineering prompted the World Heritage Committee on July 7, 2008 to add this line (and its sister line, Albula) to the UNESCO World Heritage list.
 This makes the Rhaetian Railway one of four railways worldwide to be considered “universally outstanding” by UNESCO.
 (The other three are the “toy trains” of India: Darjeeling, Shimla and Nilgiri.)

 Bernina Express trains have spacious first- and second-class Panorama cars.
 All seats require reservations.
 You won’t be sitting long, however.
 The train passes over viaducts as high as 295 feet, twists through the Albula Valley, up past rock formations and glaciers, then plunges into Italy on a famous corkscrew viaduct.

 A roving snack trolley has tea, coffee, snacks, and souvenirs for sale.
 Or, bring a picnic — or plan to eat lunch in a neat café once you get to Tirano.

 If you really want an adventure, sit in the driver’s seat.
 The cost is about $750 per person.
 Although you do not actually drive the train, you do sit with the driver as you cross the highest crossing of the Alps.
-Price includes two first-class RHB tickets (Chur-St. Mortiz or St. Moritz-Tirano or return); detailed printed plan of the trip with the explanation of the signals, a certificate and personal photograph.
+Price includes two first-class RHB tickets (Chur-St. Mortiz or St. Moritz-Tirano or return); a detailed printed plan of the trip with the explanation of the signals, a certificate, and a personal photograph.

 The train now offers free Wi-Fi during your journey (registration is required).